rafaelcaricio/django-pyvows/README.md

         def should_return_the_correct_response_type(self, topic):
             expect(topic.headers.type).to_equal("text/html")

-For work properly you need to configure your django settings module overriding the method `get_settings` from DjangoHTTPContext.
-If you settings module are in python path as I can import them simple doing `import settings` then are no need to override the `get_settings` method.
-We have some other methods that you can use to personalize you testing context, but I will explain after.
-Keep in touch to get some new things that I plan to implement.
+To work you only need to override the `get_settings` method from DjangoHTTPContext to return the path of your settings module.
+The default `get_settings` returns `"settings"`.